 Bueza’s artworks are manipulated images from his imagination, a deliberate cropping and fragmenting of familiar forms – and then merged into layered juxtapositions of colour, pattern, and form.

 Bueza plays with visual distortion – a disturbance of textual arrangements and transgressions of capitalist symbols.
 A critique of starry-eyed and quixotic affinity, these juxtapositions not only highlight flaws within the current system and the deceitfulness of existing structures, but also attempt to suggest a new order.

 Bueza studied Painting at the University of the Philippines College of Fine Arts.
-Bueza was a Grand Prize winner in the 40th Shell Students’ Art Competition (Oil/Acrylic category) in 2007 and a finalist in the 2010 Tanaw: Bangko Sentral ng Pilipinas Painting Competition and the 2006 and 2005 Shell art competitions.
+He was the Grand Prize winner at the 40th Shell Students’ Art Competition (Oil/Acrylic category) and a finalist in the Tanaw: Bangko Sentral ng Pilipinas Painting Competition.